Multi-Robot Pickup and Delivery via Distributed Resource Allocation: Algorithm Analysis

+Formally, we denote with $(\cy_1, \ldots, \cy_N)$ such optimal allocation, which is the optimal vector satisfying the conditions specified in Section~\ref{sec:distributed_allocation_scheme}.
 Before stating formally this result, we note that, by the discussion in Section~\ref{sec:distributed_allocation_scheme}, problem~\eqref{eq:convexified_pb} is essentially the same as problem~\eqref{eq:PDVRP}, except that the mixed-integer constraints $(x_i, B_i, Q_i) \in Z_i$ are replaced by their convex relaxation $(x_i, B_i, Q_i) \in \conv{Z_i}$.
-Moreover, as we will explain in Section~\ref{sec:intermediate_results}, the coupling constraints are enlarged by changing the right-hand side from $1$ to $\delta \in (0,1)$ (recall that $\delta$ is a tunable parameter of Algorithm~\ref{alg:algorithm}).
+Moreover, the coupling constraints are enlarged by changing the right-hand side from $1$ to $\delta \in (0,1)$ (recall that $\delta$ is a tunable parameter of Algorithm~\ref{alg:algorithm}).